0ADMods/pre-colonial-mod/README.md

 The America Acient Empires mod time piriod is 900 to 1520

+## Note

+The scenario maps are not working(all 0 AD civs are deleted in this mod)

 ## Download

 You can clone the github project to test this mod.